byuitechops/fix-broken-image-links/README.md

 # fix-broken-image-links

 ## Description
-This tool fixes images with wrong url
+This tool fixes images with a relative URL in Brightspace (which causes it to break in Canvas)

 ## How to Install